AlanOSheadev/Flies-fish-love/README.md

 pip3 freeze --local > requirements.tx

-echo web: python app.py > Procfile
+echo web: python app. py > Procfile

 The app uses MongoDB and there is a URI needed to run MongoDB,  this is a secret password and as such has been placed into a file which was then added to a gitignore file.
 This was done to protect the password as it should not appear on Github, if it did then anyone could copy and use my URI